Learning ECG Signal Features Without Backpropagation Using Linear Laws: Acknowledgements

-The authors would like to thank Andr\'as Telcs for his valuable comments and suggestions.
-The research was supported by the Ministry of Innovation and Technology NRDI Office within the framework of the MILAB Artificial Intelligence National Laboratory Program.
-A.J. received support from the Hungarian Scientific Research Fund (OTKA/NRDI Office) under contract number K123815.
+Project no. PD142593 was implemented with the support provided by the Ministry of Culture and Innovation of Hungary from the National Research, Development, and Innovation Fund, financed under the PD\_22 ``OTKA'' funding scheme.
 P.K. was supported by the \'UNKP-22-5 New National Excellence Program of the Ministry for Culture and Innovation from the source of the National Research, Development and Innovation Fund.
-Project no. PD 142593 was implemented with the support provided by the Ministry of Culture and Innovation of Hungary from the National Research, Development, and Innovation Fund, financed under the PD\_22 ``OTKA'' funding scheme.
+Project no. TKP2021-NVA-29 and K146721 have been implemented with the support provided by the Ministry of Culture and Innovation of Hungary from the National Research, Development and Innovation Fund, financed under the TKP2021-NVA and the K\_23 `OTKA'' funding schemes, respectively.

-\section{Author contributions statement}
+\section{Author Contributions Statement}

-A. J., P.K., M.T.K., and P.P. conceptualized the work and contributed to the writing and editing of the manuscript.
-P.K. and P.P. acquired the data, and P.P. conducted the analysis.
-A.J. supervised the research.
+P.P., M.T.K., P.K., and A.J. conceptualized the work and contributed to the writing and editing of the manuscript, as well as to the analysis.
+P.P., M.T.K., and P.K. acquired the data, and A.J. supervised the research.

-\section{Competing interests}
+\section{Competing Interests}

 The authors declare no competing interests.